Configuration

 webhook_url: "env:MY_WEBHOOK_URL" # or env: reference

-Use bundles.secrets.yaml for bundle-scoped deployment secrets.
+Use bundles.secrets.yaml for app-scoped deployment secrets.
 Use secrets.yaml for platform/service secrets.
 In secrets-file mode, those files remain durable runtime inputs.
 In aws-sm mode they are the portable export/import shape, while the live authority is the grouped secret documents in AWS Secrets Manager.

-Bundle-Local Config Shape Files
+App-Local Config Shape Files

 my-bundle@1-0/